 Figure 4.1.1.1: Overview of information flows

 In Figure 4.1.1.1 the controlled entity represents the resources used by a communication service and the assurance of this communication service is provided by the loop between the different management services provided by the management system.
 The input to the loop is the data concerning the resources used by the communication service which is monitored by the control step Monitor and the output of the step " Analysis and Decide" may be a possible action from the control step "Execute", when for example the service experience degrades, the resources used by a communication service have to be adjusted.
-The data associated with the communication service is monitored by the management services for data collection and threshold monitoring, the management service provides information to the assurance root cause analysis management service and based on that information the assurance root cause analysis takes place followed by propose mitigation or suggestion to solve the problem.
+The data associated with the communication service is monitored by the management services for data collection, the management service provides information to the assurance root cause analysis management service and based on that information the assurance root cause analysis takes place followed by propose mitigation or suggestion to solve the problem.
 The mitigation or problem-solving suggestion is executed to bring the behaviour of the communication service within the requested boundaries of the metrics (SLS goals) that are controlled by the loop.

-NOTE: The interface for interaction between the capabilities in the Analyse and decide step is not addressed in this release.
+NOTE: The interface for interaction between the capabilities in the Analyse and decide step is not addressed in this document.

-The management services available between the control step for "Monito" and "Analyse" as well as "Decide" are based on file transfer described in TS 28.550 [3], or data streaming described in TS 28.550 [3] and notifications described in TS 28.545 [4].
+The management services available for the control steps for "Monitor" and "Analyse" as well as "Decide" are based on file transfer described in TS 28.550 [3], or data streaming described in TS 28.550 [3] and notifications described in TS 28.545 [4].

-Editor's Note: Further details including the relationship between the content of the figure "Overview of information flows", Trace as well as MDT are FFS
+The information provided from the "Monitor" step to the "Analyse and Decide" step includes performance measurements (see TS 28.552 [12]), KPI’s (see TS 28.554 [13]), performance threshold monitoring events and fault supervision events (see TS 28.532 [7]).

 4.1.2 Model